 In this experiment, we simulated summer drought by using rainout shelters for a period of 10 weeks, resulting in a significant reduction in soil moisture content in the drought plots.
-The use of shelters resulted in an increase in the mean air temperature (3%), soil temperature (8%) and a decrease in air relative humidity (-2%), which can potentially exacerbate the effect of rain-exclusion alone.
-De Boeck and Verbeeck (2011) showed that naturally-occurring drought was accompanied by similar changes in temperature (11.1%) and relative humidity (-11.6%).
-In contrast, the shelters reduced the incoming PAR (10-28%), which may have limited the water loss through evapo-transpiration in the drought treatment.
-This re-emphasises the importance of measuring and reporting the soil moisture content throughout the rooting zone (Vicca et al., 2012) as the main indicator of the severity of the drought treatment.
-In our experiment, soil moisture content was strongly reduced in the drought compared to the control plots, particularly in the top soil.
+The use of shelters resulted in an increase in the mean air temperature (3%), soil temperature (8%) and a decrease in air relative humidity (-2%).
+However, analyses of naturally-occurring drought by De Boeck and Verbeeck (2011) showed that this was accompanied by a significant increase in temperature (11.1%) and a decrease in relative humidity (-11.6%) and these accompanying changes can have a significant effect on the system response to drought.
+Therefore, the observed effects in the current study are less confounded than in natural droughts and more explicitly linked to water shortage alone.

-4 Conclusions
+5 Conclusions

-- The δ18O natural abundance method provided new insights into the depth of water uptake of grassland species.
-There were large treatment effects on the depth of water uptake of T pratense in particular. - In line with our hypothesis, monocultures of L perenne, T repens and C intybus674 moved their water uptake to deeper soil depth intervals in response to drought, 675 However, T pratense in monoculture did the opposite, and we have no clear 676 explanation for this. - As expected, the two shallow-rooting species had higher proportional water uptake from the shallow soil depth interval compared to the deep-rooting C intybus.
-However, the deep-rooting T pratense grown in monoculture relied more on shallow soil water than the shallow-rooting species.

-- As hypothesised, interspecific interactions in mixtures resulted in a shift in the depth of water uptake, which tended to become shallower for the shallow-rooting species and deeper for the deep-rooting T pratense.
-However, this did not result in a net reduction in proportional similarity (niche overlap) between shallow and deep-rooting species in mixture. - There was no clear link between depth of water uptake and resistance to drought, as the species with the deepest water uptake (C intybus) was also most affected by drought.
-T pratense, which was least affected by drought, also had the greatest plasticity in depth of water uptake.
-This suggests that there may be an indirect effect of rooting depth on drought resistance, as it determines the potential plasticity in the depth of water uptake.
+- The δ^{18} O natural abundance method provided new insights into the depth of water uptake of grassland species.
+There were large treatment effects on the depth of water uptake of T. pratense in particular. - In line with our hypothesis, monocultures of L. perenne, T. repens and C. intybus moved their water uptake to deeper soil depth intervals in response to drought, However, T. pratense in monoculture did the opposite, and we have no clear explanation for this. - As expected, the two shallow-rooting species had higher proportional water uptake from the shallow soil depth interval compared to the deep-rooting C. intybus.
+However, the deep-rooting T. pratense grown in monoculture relied more on shallow soil water than the shallow-rooting species. - As hypothesised, interspecific interactions in mixtures resulted in a shift in the depth of water uptake, which tended to become shallower for the shallow-rooting species and deeper for the deep-rooting T. pratense.
+However, this did not result in a net reduction in proportional similarity (niche overlap) between shallow and deep-rooting species in mixture. - There was no clear link between rooting depth and resistance to drought, as the species with the deepest water uptake (C intybus) was also most affected by drought.
+However, T pratense, the species with the highest plasticity in terms of depth of water uptake, was least affected by drought, suggesting there may be an indirect effect of rooting depth on drought resistance.